ardagon89/launch-darkly-feature-flag-implementation/README.md

     caching feature vs the version which doesn't use the caching feature.
     As you can clearly see, using the caching feature has reduced the page load time from 5 seconds to < 1 second, which is an improvement of more than 80%.

+## Implementation

+The app uses the below images

+ardagon/launchdarkly:1.0
+                        Core image which contains the Streamlit framework for web application, LaunchDarkly Python server SDK for feature flag management, Pymongo for database connectivity &
+                        Pandas for rendering the chart

+mongodb
+        For storing the data, logs, features and other required parameters in a persistent data store.

+mongo-express
+            For providing an easy-to-use user interface for mongo database management

+The solution includes the below files